Alternative to the LLB

 For detailed information on the requirements of the pre-Diploma training contract, interested applicants should contact Martyn Robinson at firstname.lastname@example.org.

 Changes to the Law Society’s exams (September 2016)

-These changes ensure that the alternative route to qualification is aligned, so far as possible, with the Society’s Foundation programme outcomes, which students studying the LLB are required to achieve.
-Students who commenced on this route prior to 2017 will not be prejudiced and all of their qualifications will continue to be recognised for entry to the profession.
+The changes ensure that the alternative route to qualification is aligned, so far as possible, with the Society’s Foundation programme outcomes, which students studying the LLB are required to achieve.
+Students who commenced on this route prior to September 2016 will not be prejudiced and all of their qualifications will continue to be recognised for entry to the profession.

 The changes noted above include the addition of a reflective learning log, to be completed as part of the pre-Diploma traineeship, the introduction of a face-to-face presentation, the introduction of ‘coursework’ (as opposed to pure examination) and the requirement to complete the Legal System and Legal Method module first.

 The Law Society of Scotland's professional examinations are usually held in February and August.
 Full details of the pre September 2016 exam syllabi and reading lists are contained in the 'Guidelines, syllabus and reading list' pdf, on the right hand side of this page.
 2017 exam guidelines will be posted in due course.
 A copy of the exam timetable and the application form for examinations is also available on the right hand side of this page.